DuncanMC/IBInspectable_Objective-C/README.md

 ![image](IBInspectable IB Attributes inpsector.png)

+Simply adding the `UIView+LayerProperties.h` and `UIView+LayerProperties.m` files to your project, these new properites appear in the IB Attributes inspector and changing them causes your view to draw with the specified border and background color settings.

 Prior to the addition of `IBInspectable`, you had to use "User Defined Runtime Attributes" to set custom properties.
 This was a write-only option, and required that you know the correct keypath and data type to set the desired property, and if you got it wrong, your program crashed at runtime with a very cryptic message about a class not being compliant the KVC protocol for a property.

 I often find myself wanting to add a border to views.
 I might want to make the border of a view's layer a custom color, vary the line thickness, and/or add rounded corners.
 It is also sometimes usesful to alter the background color of a border's layer (as distinct from the view's background color.)